Bus transport in Cardiff: Park and ride

 Park and Ride services run every weekend in Cardiff throughout the year.
 The cost includes bus travel to the City Centre, usually less than many multi-storey car parks.
 There are four Park and Ride services in the city:

 The Park and Ride services are part of Cardiff council's Sustainable Travel City initiative, which is partly funded by the Welsh Assembly Government.
 There are plans to extend the number of space from 340 to 1,100 due to its sudden increase in usage.

+Iff card

-Iff cardIff card' is a contactless smart card introduced by Cardiff Bus in October 2010, allowing customers to travel on its services after having pre-paid.
+Iff card' is a contactless smart card introduced by Cardiff Bus in October 2010, allowing customers to travel on its services after having pre-paid.
 The first 30,000 cards were issued free of charge and pre-loaded with £3 of credit, after which the cards will be charged at £5.

 An amount of money is electronically loaded onto the card, either upon boarding a bus or at the Cardiff Bus customer service centre.
 A passenger then chooses a ticket type.
 The card can also be used as a season ticket.
 The card should be topped-up when the balance is low, however the card allows the customer to acquire a negative balance up to £3.